sf-wdi-22-23/modules-23/w01-controlling-the-dom/d4-dawn-intro-jquery/README2.md

 jQuery is a commonly used, powerful and convenient library.
 Long story short, it will make your life easier.

+The slogan for jQuery is "Write less, do more", and this Javascript library delivers.
+A craftsman needs tools. jQuery is a great toolbox that provides a lot of convenient functions that are easy to use (as opposed to handwriting them in vanilla Javascript).

 ### Analogy (What?)

 jQuery is your toolbox.
 It provides a ton of helpful methods that make life easier.